Greece Photography Essay a cover image of Naxos Greece

 A couple shares the sunset in Naxos, Greece

 Weeks have passed and I’m left dreaming about the Isles of Greece.
-I recently rewatched the Anthony Bourdain Parts Unknown episode on Naxos and reflect on his words:
+I recently rewatched the Anthony Bourdain Parts Unknown episode on Naxos and reflected on his words:

 “The pressures of the outside world I don’t want to think about.
 I’m on a Greek Island here, it’s a beautiful day, I’m planning on passing out on the beach, snorkeling, you know maybe some water colours, do a little cooking, more napping, eating, napping, contemplate mysteries of the universe, or nap, either one, or eat cheese, all of those are honorable options.
 I mean that’s vacation to me: staying put and doing nothing.”